The Modern Critique of Biological Race in Forensic Anthropology

 Last updated:

 Forensic anthropology has used racial terminology for most of its history.
 The three-part typological system of Caucasoid, Mongoloid, and Negroid, derived from nineteenth-century physical anthropology, appeared in case reports, courtroom testimony, and training manuals from the mid-twentieth century through the 2010s.
-Many practitioners still use it.
-The problem is not that the words are offensive, though they are to many.
-The problem is that the categories they describe are not biologically real in the way the reports imply.
+The core problem is not that these terms are offensive, though they are to many.
+The problem is that the categories they describe do not correspond to biological reality in the way the reports imply: human genetic and craniometric variation is continuous and geographically gradual, not divided into discrete types.

 The scientific critique of discrete biological race in humans is not new.
 It has been developing in population genetics, physical anthropology, and evolutionary biology since the 1970s.
 What changed in 2020 was institutional.
 The American Association of Biological Anthropologists (AABA, formerly the American Association of Physical Anthropologists, AAA) and the Society for American Archaeology (SAA) issued joint position statements affirming that "biological race does not exist as a discrete, biologically meaningful category in modern humans."
 The National Institute of Standards and Technology (NIST) forensic anthropology subcommittee and the Scientific Working Group for Forensic Anthropology (SWGANTH) had already been moving in this direction.
 Simultaneously, Daubert-era judicial scrutiny began reaching forensic anthropology testimony in US federal courts, demanding that practitioners demonstrate the scientific validity of the methods and the terminology they use.

 This topic covers what the critique means in practice.
 It does not argue that ancestry assessment is impossible or that FORDISC is useless.
-It argues that the framework around FORDISC output must change: from racial typology to population-affinity language, from "this skull is Caucasoid" to "this skull shows highest metric affinity to the Howells European reference samples, with a posterior probability of 0.62."
+It argues that the framework around FORDISC discriminant-function analysis and Howells craniometric data must change: from racial typology to population-affinity language, from "this skull is Caucasoid" to "this skull shows highest metric affinity to the Howells European reference samples, with a posterior probability of 0.62."
 The practical difference matters both for scientific accuracy and for surviving cross-examination.
+The quality framework that operationalises these standards across US, UK, and EU practice is covered in the ABFA, SWGANTH, ENFSI, and FAWG standards topic.

 Human genetic diversity follows a clinal pattern.
 Allele frequencies at any given locus vary continuously across geographic space, with adjacent populations sharing more genetic variants than distant ones.
 There are no sharp genetic discontinuities that correspond to the traditional racial categories.
 When Richard Lewontin published his analysis of protein polymorphism data in 1972, he showed that approximately 85 per cent of human genetic variation occurs within populations and only about 15 per cent between populations: the within-group variation is far larger than the between-group variation.